zahrasm13/PBI_BankMuamalat/README.md

 ## Challenge
 One of the main projects as a Business Intelligence Intern at Bank Muamalat is to create sales report for 2020 and 2021.
 Here are the steps of the project:

-### Determine the Primary Key (PK) of each dataset and create an Entity Relationship Diagram (ERD).
+### A. Determine the Primary Key (PK) of each dataset and create an Entity Relationship Diagram (ERD)
 ![Screenshot (374)](https://github.com/zahrasm13/PBI_BankMuamalat/assets/165493458/bfa36667-2be3-4417-a9f6-76e0908c1e58)
 - Primary key Customer tabel : CustomerID
 - Primary key Products tabel : ProdNumber
 - Primary key Orders tabel : OrderID
 - Primary key ProductCategory tabel : CategoryID

-### Create a master table containing sales information and create a sales report dashboard
+### B. Create a master table containing sales information and create a sales report dashboard

 ### 1. Importing Dataset to PostgreSQL
 **Dataset** <br>